This chapter describes the basic elements of Oracle Net Services architecture and the Oracle Net foundation layer.

-Oracle Net Services provides enterprise wide connectivity solutions in distributed, heterogeneous computing environments.
-Oracle Net Services ease the complexities of network configuration and management, maximize performance, and improve network diagnostic capabilities.
+Oracle Net Services provides enterprise-wide connectivity solutions in distributed, heterogeneous computing environments.
+Oracle Net Services eases the complexities of network configuration and management, maximizes performance, and improves network diagnostic capabilities.

 This section introduces the basic networking concepts involved in a typical network configuration.
-The topics include:
+This section contains the following topics:

 Oracle Net, a component of Oracle Net Services, enables a network session from a client application to an Oracle Database server.
-Once a network session is established, Oracle Net acts as the data courier for both the client application and the database server.
-It is responsible for establishing and maintaining the connection between the client application and database server, as well as exchanging messages between them.
+When a network session is established, Oracle Net acts as the data courier for both the client application and the database.
+It is responsible for establishing and maintaining the connection between the client application and database, as well as exchanging messages between them.
 Oracle Net is able to perform these jobs because it is located on each computer in the network.

 Oracle Net enables connections from traditional client/server applications to Oracle Database servers.
 Figure 1-1 shows how Oracle Net enables a network connection between a client and a database server.
 Oracle Net is a software component that resides on both the client and the database server.
-Oracle Net is layered on top of a network Oracle protocol support—rules that determine how applications access the network and how data is subdivided into packets for transmission across the network.
-In this illustration, Oracle Net communicates with the TCP/IP protocol to enable computer-level connectivity and data transfer between the client and the database server.
+Oracle Net is layered on top of network Oracle protocol support, rules that determine how applications access the network and how data is subdivided into packets for transmission across the network.
+In Figure 1-1, Oracle Net communicates with TCP/IP to enable computer-level connectivity and data transfer between the client and the database.

-Specifically, Oracle Net is comprised of the Oracle Net foundation layer, which establishes and maintains connections, and Oracle protocol support, which maps the foundation layer's technology to industry-standard protocols.
+Specifically, Oracle Net is comprised of the Oracle Net foundation layer, which establishes and maintains connections, and Oracle protocol support, which maps the foundation layer technology to industry-standard protocols.

-Internet connections from client Web browsers to an Oracle Database server are similar to client/server applications, except that the connection request goes over an application Web server.
+Internet connections from client web browsers to an Oracle Database server are similar to client/server applications, except that the connection request goes to an application web server.

-Figure 1-3 shows the basic architecture for Web client connections, including a client Web browser, an application Web server, and an Oracle Database server.
-The browser on the client communicates with the HTTP protocol to a Web server to make a connection request.
-The Web server sends the request to an application where it is processed.
-The application then uses Oracle Net to communicate with an Oracle Database server that also is configured with Oracle Net.
+Figure 1-3 shows the basic architecture for web client connections, including a client web browser, an application web server, and an Oracle Database server.
+The browser on the client communicates with HTTP to the web server to make a connection request.
+The web server sends the request to an application where it is processed.
+The application then uses Oracle Net to communicate with the Oracle Database server that also is configured with Oracle Net.

 The basic components have the following characteristics:

-An application Web server can host Java applications and servlets, as shown in Figure 1-4.
-Web browsers make a connection request by communicating through HTTP to an application Web server.
-The application Web server sends the request to an application or a servlet, which in turn uses a JDBC OCI or a JDBC Thin driver to process the request.
-The driver then uses Oracle Net to communicate with an Oracle Database server that also is configured with Oracle Net.
+An application web server can host Java applications and servlets, as shown in Figure 1-4.
+Web browsers make a connection request by communicating through HTTP to an application web server.
+The application web server sends the request to an application or a servlet, which uses a JDBC OCI or a JDBC Thin driver to process the request.
+The driver then uses Oracle Net to communicate with the Oracle Database server that also is configured with Oracle Net.

-Web clients that do not require an application Web server to access applications can access the Oracle Database directly, for example, by using a Java applet.
-In addition to regular connections, the database can be configured to accept HTTP protocol, FTP protocol, or WebDAV protocol connections.
+Web clients that do not require an application web server to access applications can access Oracle Database directly, for example, by using a Java applet.
+In addition to regular connections, the database can be configured to accept HTTP protocol, FTP, or WebDAV protocol connections.
 These protocols are used for connections to Oracle XML DB in the Oracle Database instance.

 See Also:Oracle XML DB Developer's Guide

-Oracle Net Services offer a number of manageability features that enable you to easily configure and manage networking components.
+Oracle Net Services offers several manageability features to configure and manage networking components.
 These features are described in the following topics:

 For example, in Figure 1-6, a company has three databases that clients can access.
-Each database has a distinct service name:
+Each database has a distinct service name, such as

 The client uses the repository to find the information it needs for